topps2k/simpleab-wordpress-plugin/README.md

 ## Configuration

-1. After activation, go to the 'Settings' menu and click on 'SimpleAB'.
+1. After activation, go to the 'Settings' menu and click on 'Captchify Simple A/B'.
-2. Enter your SimpleAB API Key.
+2. Enter your Captchify Simple A/B API Key.
 3. Save the settings.

 ## Usage